Skip to content

 sandbox.stop()

-If you need a faster shutdown, use force stop (force=true / --force) to terminate it immediately.
+If you need a faster shutdown, use force stop (force=true / --force) to terminate the sandbox immediately.
 Force stop is ungraceful and should be used when quick termination is more important than process cleanup.
+Avoid force stop for normal shutdowns where the process should flush buffers, write final state, or run cleanup hooks.

 Common use cases for force stop include: